braze-inc/braze-docs/_includes/archive/android/gifs.md

 * [`renderUrlIntoInAppMessageView()`][gifs-74]
 * [`setOffline()`][gifs-70]

-The integration example below is taken from the [Glide Integration Sample App][gifs-65] included with the Braze Android SDK.
+The integration example below is taken from the [Glide integration sample app][gifs-65] included with the Braze Android SDK.

 {% tabs %}
 {% tab JAVA %}